WyldMann/QuickBuild-Player-Only/README.md

-# Quick Build for Player Only
+# Quick Build
  A Victoria 3 mod

-Adds a player-only decision that gives an buffed construction modifier.
+Adds a player-only decision that gives an instant construction modifier.

 ## Installation
 Unzip file contents in the Victoria 3 Mod Directory in %USERPROFILE%\Documents\Paradox Interactive\Victoria 3\mod\